Australian native police: Initial deployment

-Walker found most of the squatters in the region thought the Native Police existed to shoot down the natives so they would not have to.
-Walker advocated a method of "bringing in" the Aboriginal people, allowing them onto pastoral stations, where they could obtain a lawful means of a livelihood.
-Those who stayed away were consequently regarded as potential enemies and were at high risk of being targeted in punitive missions.
+Walker found most of the squatters in the region thought the Native Police existed to shoot down the natives so they would not have to it themselves.
+Walker advocated a method of "bringing in" the Aboriginal people, allowing them onto pastoral stations where they could obtain a lawful means of a livelihood.
+Those who stayed away were consequently regarded as potential enemies and risked being targeted in punitive missions.
 Walker's measure of success was the resulting increase in land values.
-These first actions of the Native Police reduced to great effect Aboriginal resistance against squatters in the Macintyre and Condamine regions.
+The actions of the Native Police greatly reduced Aboriginal resistance to squatters in the Macintyre and Condamine regions.

 Expansion to Maranoa, Burnett, Dawson and Wide Bay areas

-Walker returned to Deniliquin in July 1850 to recruit 30 new troopers in order to enable an expansion into the Wide Bay–Burnett region.
-With these fresh reinforcements, he created four divisions of Native Police, one based at Augustus Morris' Callandoon station, one at Wide Bay–Burnett, one in the Maranoa Region, and one roving division.
-While Walker was away, the squatter at Goondiwindi station, Richard Purvis Marshall, assumed command of the Native Police operations.
+Walker returned to Deniliquin in July 1850 to recruit 30 new troopers, in order to enable an expansion into the Wide Bay–Burnett region.
+With those fresh reinforcements, he created four divisions of Native Police, one based at the Callandoon station of Augustus Morris, one at Wide Bay–Burnett, one in the Maranoa Region, and one roving division.
+While Walker was away, Richard Purvis Marshall, the squatter at Goondiwindi station, assumed command of Native Police operations.
 Marshall, with the native troopers and contingents of armed stockmen, conducted punitive raids at Tieryboo, Wallan, Booranga and Copranoranbilla Lagoon, shooting Aboriginal people and destroying their camps.
-This resulted in an inquiry by the local Crown Lands Commissioner and a vaguely worded official reminder from the NSW Attorney General to only shoot in "extreme cases".
+That resulted in an inquiry by the local Crown Lands Commissioner and a vaguely worded official reminder from the NSW Attorney General to only shoot in "extreme cases".

-In 1851, Commandant Walker with his newly appointed officers Richard Purvis Marshall, George Fulford, Doolan and Skelton conducted wide-ranging and frequent operations resulting in many dispersals and summary killings.
-Dispersals of large numbers of Aborigines occurred at Dalgangal, Mary River, Toomcul, Goondiwindi and at various places along the Maranoa River.
-Governor Fitzroy noted in the 1851 end of year report that a great many blacks were killed, however no official action was taken to change the aggressive functioning of the Native Police.
+In 1851, Commandant Walker, with his newly appointed officers Richard Purvis Marshall, George Fulford, Doolan and Skelton, conducted wide-ranging and frequent operations, resulting in many dispersals and summary killings.
+Dispersals of large numbers of Aborigines occurred at Dalgangal, Mary River, Toomcul, and Goondiwindi, and at various places along the Maranoa River.
+In his the end-of-year report in 1851, Governor Fitzroy noted that a great many blacks were killed, but no official action was taken to modify the aggression of the Native Police.